Joanny-Philippe Lagrula

 He worked at the Observatory of Lyon, France.
-On August 1, 1906 became director of the Quito Astronomical Observatory for a few years.
-He then worked at Nice Observatory until no later than 1924, when he joined the staff of Algiers Observatory.
+On August 1, 1906, he became director of the Quito Astronomical Observatory for a few years.
+He then worked at Nice Observatory until 1924, when he joined the staff of Algiers Observatory.
 He was director of Algiers Observatory from 1931 to 1938, replacing François Gonnessiat who retired.
 His career path mirrored that of Gonnessiat, who had also worked at Lyon, and at the observatories in Quito and Algiers.

 At Algiers, one of the staff members working with him was Jean-Louis Lagrula; this may have been his son.

 He discovered one asteroid.
 The asteroid 1412 Lagrula is named after him.